mgopal64/pinn-gelman-dioxane-modeling/README.md

 This project implements a **Physics-Informed Neural Network (PINN)** to model the migration of 1,4-Dioxane at the Gelman Sciences site in Ann Arbor, MI.
 By embedding the Advection-Dispersion Equation (ADE) into a deep learning loss function, the model bridges "data deserts" between monitoring wells and the Huron River boundary.

 Unlike traditional interpolation, this model ensures that the predicted plume movement is **physically constrained by fluid dynamics**, offering a high-fidelity forecast for long-term remediation planning.

-This project has a lot of personal meaning to me.
-When I first learned about it at UMich's CEE 365 class, I couldn't believe this environmental disaster isn't talked about more.
-1,4-dioxane is a cancer-causing chemical, and Ann Arbor residents have had to close down their residential wells due to detections of it.
-I hope this model, on top of modeling its spread throughout my college town, will spread awareness of this issue.

 ---